 - The device remains the property of Saffron Valley Collegiate (SVC), even when it is in your home.
 This also applies to any software or accessories issued. - If the device is stolen you must immediately contact the police and get a crime reference number.
-You should then contact us (0203 252 2020) to report the loss.

-- Failure to take reasonable care or to abide by the conditions listed in this document may result in the device being reclaimed. - SVC will consider asking for payment to cover repairs or replacement in the event of proven intentional damage.
+You should then contact us (0203 252 2020) to report the loss. - Failure to take reasonable care or to abide by the conditions listed in this document may result in the device being reclaimed. - SVC will consider asking for payment to cover repairs or replacement in the event of proven intentional damage.

-Student's Agreement - I agree to abide by these term ns in the use of the device.
+Student's Agreement - I agree to abide by these terms in the use of the device.

 Name:

 Signed:

-Date:

-Parent/Carer's Agreement - I agree to my child havin understand that I may be held responsible for its use. g the use of the device on these terms and
+Parent/Carer's Agreement - I agree to my child having the use of the device on these terms and understand that I may be held responsible for its use.

 Name:

 Signed:

-Date:

 Device Return

-Date:

 Name of staff member witnessing return:

-APPENDIX 6 Contract for Use of Equipment by Saffron Valley Collegiate (SVC) In Role of Employment
+APPENDIX 7 Contract for Use of Equipment by Saffron Valley Collegiate (SVC) In Role of Employment